Trump administration's use of troops to help with immigration raids faces test in court

 Hundreds have been arrested in LA protests

-Los Angeles police have made nearly 400 arrests and detentions since Saturday, the vast majority of which were for failing to leave the area at the request of law enforcement, according to the police department.
+Los Angeles police have made about 470 arrests and detentions since Saturday, the vast majority of which were for failing to leave the area at the request of law enforcement, according to the police department.

 There have been a handful of more serious charges, including for assault against police officers and for possession of a Molotov cocktail and a gun.
 Nine police officers have been hurt, mostly with minor injures.
 Some were transported to a hospital and released.